 The annual inflation rate in Singapore increased to 5.7% in April 2023, slightly up from March’s eleven-month low and market estimates of 5.5%.
 Main upward pressure came from higher inflation for transport (8.6% vs 6.2% in March), particularly private transport.
 In addition, prices accelerated for recreation & culture (7.6% vs 6.8%) and health care (4.2% vs 4%).
 Conversely, costs primarily slowed for food (7.1% vs 7.7%), housing & utilities (4.5% vs 5.2%), and household durables & services (1.9% vs 2.4%).
 Meanwhile, the annual core inflation rate was unchanged at 5%, remaining at its lowest since July 2022.
 On a monthly basis, the CPI rose 0.1%, the softest growth in six months. source: Statistics Singapore

 Inflation Rate in Singapore averaged 2.58 percent from 1962 until 2023, reaching an all time high of 34.30 percent in March of 1974 and a record low of -3.10 percent in September of 1976.
 This page provides - Singapore Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Inflation Rate in Singapore is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Singapore to stand at 1.10 in 12 months time.
-In the long-term, the Singapore Inflation Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.
+Inflation Rate in Singapore is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Inflation Rate is projected to trend around 3.50 percent in 2024 and 3.40 percent in 2025, according to our econometric models.